klimbeta/klimbeta/docs/reference/Score/Difficulty/RouteDifficulty/Overview.md

 ### CompetitionRound.RICscore
 - To compare (QualifierRound, SemiRound, FinalRound) in Competitions.
-- A round is a Route where you get to Rest between RouteSections.
+- A round is a <route>Route</route> where you get to Rest between RouteSections.
     - (“A bunch of boulders stacked on top of each other”)RouteVerticalAlignment.
 BoulderRound is RouteHorizontalAlignment

 ## Pitch.RICscore